Inglemoor High School: Music

 Inglemoor is known for its music program.
 Its marching band has won many different awards, and its Wind Ensemble is nationally known, playing at Carnegie Hall and Lincoln Center in April 2015 along with the Inglemoor Orchestra.
 The marching band performs during football season, with halftime shows consisting of the high-step marching style, highly influenced by the University of Washington's Husky Marching Band.
 During the boys' and girls' basketball season the program supports each team with pep bands.
 In the Vancouver Heritage Festival of 2017, five of Inglemoor's instrumental groups and three vocal groups all won First Place Gold in their respective categories, sweeping all of the sections they entered in.

+From about September 2020 to early 2022, Northshore School district built a new concert hall called Northshore Concert hall.
+This addition to the school adds a large concert hall with about 750 seats and additional classroom and instructional areas for the students in the music program.

 Theater

-The Inglemoor Theatre program includes an improv team.
+The Drama club includes both a theater team and an improv team.
+The club does two to three plays or musicals per year, and four to five improv performances.
+The Improv and Drama clubs perform either at the theater located at Inglemoor High School (sometimes known as the little theatre) or at the Northshore Performing Arts Center located at Bothell High School.

 DECA

 Inglemoor's DECA Chapter was ranked number one in the world for several years until 2016 when they ranked 10th at DECA's International Career Development Conference.
 In 2011, Inglemoor qualified 40 competitors for international competition and saw 25 members attain top 10 or higher honors, including four international champions and five-second place winners in three events.